A new scenario for magnetar formation: Tayler-Spruit dynamo in a proto-neutron star spun up by fallback

 \section{Introduction}

-Magnetars represent two classes of isolated young neutron stars, whose emission is powered by their ultrastrong magnetic field: anomalous X-ray pulsars and soft gamma repeaters.
+Magnetars represent two classes of isolated young neutron stars whose emission is powered by their ultrastrong magnetic field: anomalous X-ray pulsars and soft gamma repeaters.
 They feature a large spectrum of activity from short bursts \citep{gotz2006,coti2018,coti2021} to giant flares \citep{evans1980,hurley1999,hurley2005,svinkin2021}, whose signal contains quasi-periodic oscillations \citep{israel2005,strohmayer2005,gabler2018,roberts2021}.
-Moreover, a galactic magnetar has recently been associated with a fast radio burst (FRB) \citep{bochenek2020,chime2020}, which validates magnetar scenarios to explain at least a fraction of FRBs.
+Moreover, a Galactic magnetar has recently been associated with a fast radio burst (FRB) \citep{bochenek2020,chime2020}, which validates the capability of magnetar scenarios to explain at least a fraction of FRBs.

-The pulsed X-ray activity of magnetars shows that they are characterized by a slow rotation period of $\SI{2}{}-\SI{12}{s}$ and a fast spin-down.
+The pulsed X-ray activity of magnetars shows that they are characterised by a slow rotation period of $\SI{2}{}-\SI{12}{s}$ and a fast spin-down.
 Under the assumption of a magnetic dipole spin-down, magnetars are therefore constrained to exhibit strong dipolar surface magnetic fields ranging from \SI{e14}{} to \SI{e15}{G} \citep{kouveliotou1999,kaspi2017}, which are two orders of magnitude larger than in regular neutron stars.
 Furthermore, several lines of evidence suggest the presence of a non-dipolar magnetic field stronger than the dipolar component.
-Indeed, absorption lines have been detected in the X-ray spectra of two magnetars: SGR 0418+5729 \citep{tiengo2013} and J1882.3--16066 \citep{rodriguez2016}.
-If these lines are interpreted as proton cyclotron lines, they are respectively the signature of non-dipolar magnetic fields of $\sim\SI{2e14}-\SI{e15}{G}$ and $\sim\SI{6e14}-\SI{2.5e15}{G}$, which are stronger than their dipolar components respectively by a factor of $\sim 30-170$ \citep{rea2010,rea2012}.
-Another clue of strong non-dipolar magnetic fields is the detection of a phase modulation in hard X-ray emission of a few magnetars.
+Indeed, absorption lines have been detected in the X-ray spectra of two magnetars: SGR 0418+5729 \citep{tiengo2013} and SWIFT J1882.3--1606 \citep{rodriguez2016}.
+If these lines are interpreted as proton cyclotron lines, they are respectively the signature of non-dipolar magnetic fields of $\sim\SI{2e14}-\SI{e15}{G}$ and $\sim\SI{6e14}-\SI{2.5e15}{G}$, which are stronger than their respective dipolar components by a factor of $\sim 30-170$ \citep{rea2010,rea2012}.
+Another sign of strong non-dipolar magnetic fields is the detection of a phase modulation in the hard-X-ray emission of a few magnetars.
 This may be explained by precession movements due to an internal toroidal magnetic field reaching a strength of $\sim\SI{e16}{G}$ \citep{makishima2014,makishima2016,makishima2019,makishima2021}.